open-hand/website/content/docs/installation-configuration/steps/install/parts/choerodon-devops.md

       SQL_SCRIPT: |
         CREATE USER IF NOT EXISTS 'choerodon'@'%' IDENTIFIED BY 'password';
         CREATE DATABASE IF NOT EXISTS devops_service DEFAULT CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;
-        CREATE DATABASE IF NOT EXISTS gitlab_service DEFAULT CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;
         CREATE DATABASE IF NOT EXISTS workflow_service DEFAULT CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;
         GRANT ALL PRIVILEGES ON devops_service.* TO choerodon@'%';
-        GRANT ALL PRIVILEGES ON gitlab_service.* TO choerodon@'%';
         GRANT ALL PRIVILEGES ON workflow_service.* TO choerodon@'%';
         FLUSH PRIVILEGES;
     ```